amonovfozil/amonovfozil/README.md

 📲 I make app for mobile on flutter framework. <br />
 💻 I make UI/UX for mobile or PC on figma <br />
-❤️ I work remotely and like to travel a lot.
+❤️ I work remotely and like to travel a lot.<br />